-4.5.4 Effective Period of Preliminary Plat
+4.5.4 Effective Period of Preliminary Plat Resubmission of Application for Preliminary Plat

 The approval of a Preliminary Plat shall be effective for a period of two (2) years from the date of approval by the Baldwin County Planning Commission, at the end of which time Final Plat approval of the subdivision must have been obtained from the Baldwin County Planning Director and County Engineer or Municipal Planning Commission, although the plat need not yet be signed and filed with the Probate Judge (See Section 4.6.6 Recording of Final Plat).
 Any plat not receiving final approval within the period of time set forth herein shall be null and void, and the Applicant shall be required to resubmit a new application for Preliminary Plat subject to all Subdivision Regulations and filing fees.
+However, upon written request from the applicant stating the reasons for such request,